madhank93/learn-k8s-ckad/README.md

   <p>

-1. Declarative way of creating a configmap
+1. Imperative way of creating a configmap

 Syntax: